Nukesor/pueue/README.md

 **Client**:

 - `daemon_port` The port the client tries to connect to.
 - `secret` The secret, that's used for authentication
 - `read_local_logs` If the client runs as the same user (and on the same machine) as the daemon, logs don't have to be sent via the socket but rather read directly.
+- `print_remove_warnings` The client will print warnings that require confirmation for different critical commands.

 **Daemon**:

 - `pueue_directory` The location Pueue uses for its intermediate files and logs.
 - `default_parallel_tasks` Determines how many tasks should be processed concurrently.
 - `pause_on_failure` If set to `true`, the daemon stops starting new task as soon as a single task fails.
 Already running tasks will continue.
 - `port` The port the daemon should listen to.
 - `secret` The secret, that's used for authentication
 - `callback` The command that will be called after a task finishes.
 Can be parameterized
 - `groups` This is a list of the groups with their amount of allowed parallel tasks.
 It's advised to not manipulate this manually, but rather use the `group` subcommand to create and remove groups.